 Don’t be discouraged even if you do receive an initial rejection on your patent application, that is not the end of the road.
 You can still argue and present new evidence so that the examiner can make a new decision as to patentability.
 In many instances, you would be wasting your money if you abandoned your patent application because of the initial office action.

-When you have a patent application prepared for filing with the USPTO, you are getting reading to get patent pending on your invention.
+When you have a patent application prepared for filing with the USPTO, you are getting reading to get a patent-pending on your invention.
 When you file the patent application, you have formally entered the patent process within the USPTO.
-The patent application consists of governmental forms, a specification that teaches others how to make and use your invention and the governmental filing fee.
+The patent application consists of governmental forms, a specification that teaches others how to make and use your invention, and the government filing fee.
 The patent forms and the USPTO patent fees can be found at the United States patent and trademark office website.
 These are the documents you will need to apply for a patent.

 Do-it-yourself patent preparation

 One of the most common questions that I get asked is whether preparing and filing the patent application is easy enough to do without having to retain a patent attorney?
 Unfortunately, the work to prepare the specification (i.e., written description and drawings) of the invention is difficult.
 Oftentimes, inventors write their patent applications in a limiting way and thus limit the protection they might receive from their patent.
 Anyone can prepare some sort of patent application; however, the issue is if the resulting patent can be enforced and if infringers will respect it.
 Out of all the inventor-prepared patent applications that I’ve reviewed over the years, I can remember only a handful of times when I thought that the written explanation and the drawings were even somewhat good.
 US patent laws allow you to prepare and file your own patent application but I generally do not recommend it.